magento/devdocs/src/cloud/docker/docker-containers-cli.md

 ## CLI container commands

-These commands are available in the Magento Cloud Docker environment
+These commands are available in the Magento Cloud Docker environment:

 | Command    | Target Containers   |  Notes
 | ------------- |  ------------------ |------------------